luungoc/uizadocumentation/UizaDocumentation.md

 400 - Bad Request | The request was unacceptable, often due to missing a required parameter.
 401 - Unauthorized | No valid [API key](https://github.com/luungoc/uizadocumentation/blob/v2/UizaDocumentation.md#generate-api-key) provided.
 404 - Not Found | The request resource doesn't exist.
-422 - Unprocessable | The syntax of the request is incorrect, often due to invalid parameter(s) 500 - Internal Server Error | There is a problem with the Uiza server.
+422 - Unprocessable | The syntax of the request is incorrect, often due to invalid parameter(s).
+500 - Internal Server Error | There is a problem with the Uiza server.
 Try again later.
 501 - Service Unavailable | The Uiza server is overloaded or is down for maintenance.